CompuServe: AutoSIG

 AutoSIG was free, unlike WinCIM, TapCIS, NavCIS and OzCIS/OzWIN.

 VisCIS

-Visual CompuServe, also known as VisCIS, was a demo concept of a VRML-based client by programmer John D. Gwinner which modelled the CompuServe interface into a 3D virtual environment.
+Visual CompuServe, also known as VisCIS, was a demonstration concept of a VRML-based client by programmer John D. Gwinner which modelled the CompuServe interface into a 3D virtual environment.
 It was later redeveloped by Gwinner into VisMenu, a general-purpose VRML menuing system.

+Software applications

+FILe Generator and Editor (FILGE)

+FILe Generator and Editor (FILGE) was a command-oriented text editor created by CompuServe in the early 1970s.
+Later it was replaced by screen-oriented WYSIWYG editors.
+FILGE's commands were preceded by a forward slash (/) character.

+For example, if a text file contained the line The quick brown fox jumps over the lazy dog, the word 'fox' could be replaced with word 'wolf' using the command: